James Hillhouse: Career and Death

+Hillhouse died in New Haven on December 29, 1832 at the age of 78.
+He was buried at Grove Street Cemetery located in the same city along with both his wives.

 Legacy

 Hillhouse made major contributions to the beautification of New Haven.
 He was active in the drive to plant the elm trees, which gave New Haven the nickname of "Elm City."
 Hillhouse Avenue and James Hillhouse High School, in New Haven, are named after him.

 He was a nephew of Matthew Griswold and an uncle of Thomas Hillhouse.